-I can’t imagine the level of professional know-how and just plain hard work it takes to digitize 2.3 million newspaper pages and create intellectual access to them either by browsing or searching.
+I can’t imagine the level of professional know-how, information technology skills, and just plain hard work it takes to digitize 2.3 million newspaper pages and create intellectual access to them either by browsing or searching.
 And for free!
 I’ve worked on some digitizing projects in archives, but nothing on this epic scale.

 See all available digitized newspapers here.

 Search the Newspaper Directory for all known titles, span dates, and repositories here.

 I was searching last night when I found this: